UXPin/onvault/README.md

-# onsecret
+# onvault

 Temporarily expose AWS secrets as files.
 Dedicated for use in Dockerfiles / docker builds.

-Example usage: `/onsecret.sh npm install`
+Example usage: `/onvault.sh npm install`
 Script will:

 1. Load secrets from AWS Secrets Manager,